ELELAB/ALL_markers/TARGET_processing/bone_marrow_primary_comp/README.txt

 * RUNNING THE SCRIPT *

-The user should be in the moonlight_ALL_paper directory and run the script from there.
+The user should be in the ALL_markers directory and run the script from there.

 TARGET_process_bmp_comp.R, TARGET_norm_genes_bmp_comp.R and TARGET_norm_genes_plot_bmp_comp.R
 are the scripts that should be run.